bsobotka/amv_tracker/README.md

 Note: AMV Tracker makes use of two optional external programs:
 * [yt-dlp](https://github.com/yt-dlp/yt-dlp) is used for downloading videos from YouTube directly from AMV Tracker
-* [ffmpeg](https://ffmpeg.org/) is used both to generate thumbnails from locally-stored video files, and to mux video and audio streams from files downloaded using yt-dlp (thus downloading from YouTube requires both of these things)
+* [ffmpeg](https://ffmpeg.org/) is used both to generate thumbnails from locally-stored video files, and to mux video and audio streams from files downloaded using yt-dlp (thus downloading from YouTube requires both yt-dlp *and* ffmpeg)

 **<ins>To get yt-dlp</ins>**
 1. Download the .exe file from [here](https://github.com/yt-dlp/yt-dlp/releases).